 Several occupational groups have to work on roofs or windows and are constantly at risk of a life-threatening fall.
 This group includes roofers, window cleaners, construction workers, manual laborers, and maintenance and cleaning personnel who work on roofs of all kinds or perform work at heights.

 To prevent life-threatening injuries in the event of a fall from the roof, a break-through, or a slip, there are various protection methods and systems.
-The most common fall protection systems for working at height include safety nets, guard rails, safety roof hooks, security and rope safety systems.
-Before installing fall arrest systems, a risk assessment must first be carried out for work at height.
+The most common fall protection systems for working at heights include safety nets, guard rails, safety roof hooks, and security and rope safety systems.
+Before installing fall arrest systems, you should use a rope access template to assess the risk of industrial climbing.
 This will allow the risks to be properly assessed and the appropriate fall protection method to be selected.

 Once the fall protection systems have been installed, they and the personal protective equipment against falls from a height (PPEgA) must be checked at regular intervals during their use to ensure that they are functioning properly.
 The use of checklists is suitable for both the risk analysis and the maintenance of the fall protection system.
 Thanks to their structured structure, no check is ignored and hazards as well as damage are detected at an early stage in an efficient manner.
 The prior risk assessment as well as the regular inspections of fall protection systems and personal protective equipment with checklists ensure safety for employees when working at heights.